RCasatta/riccardo.casatta.it/_posts/2016-05-31-notes-on-peter-todd-arguments.md

 * get `filenametohash` as paramter
 * Hash a file, optionally adding a nonce with sha256
 * create a file `F1` with name `<filenametohash> + 'ots.pending'`
-* create a bitcoin address from the created hash  (unspendable UTXO spam why not opret? because it's prunable?)
+* create a bitcoin address from the created hash  (unspendable UTXO spam why not opret??? because it's prunable?)
 * send dust to it from bitcoin core and get txid
 * write to `F1` -> `nonce`, `txid` and `addr` (Why not hash?)